PawanMankar/Whatsapp_Testing_Project/README.md

 # Whatsapp_Testing_Project
 Whatapp Manual Testing
-All possible Functionality of Whatapp that can be tested i post here those all functional scenarios/ modules
+All possible Sceanarios of Whatapp according its module or functionality